thegenemyers/DALIGNER/README.md

 ```

 The display of an LA always begins with a line giving the A-read, then the B-read, then
-an indication of orientation (i.e. are A and B from the same strand (n) or the opposite
+an indication of orientation (i.e. 'n' for same strand, and 'c' for the opposite strand)
-strand (c)?) followed by the A-interval and B-interval that are aligned.
+followed by the A-interval and B-interval that are aligned and in parentheses
+the lengths of the two reads and the number of tracepoints in the alignment between them.
 In particular,
 note carefully that when the B-read is in the complement orientation (c), then the
 B-interval gives the higher coordinate first, the idea being that one will align from
 the highest base down to the lowest base in the descending direction on B, complement